Below is the official statement from the National Psoriasis Foundation Medical Board on biosimilar substituion.

 In contrast to the case with generic drugs, which are chemically identical to their branded counterparts, biosimilars are not chemically identical to their branded biologics counterparts because, as large, complex molecules derived from living cells using recombinant DNA technology, biologics can never be exactly replicated due to their inherent variability.
 Due to these significant differences, the NPF has developed the following policy to ensure patient safety.

-The National Psoriasis Foundation recommends that the patient-provider relationship remain at the center of all treatment planning and supports a prohibition on biosimilar substitution unless all of the following minimal thresholds are met for biosimilar substitution to occur:
+The National Psoriasis Foundation urges that the patient-provider relationship remain at the center of all treatment planning and recommends that the following minimal thresholds are met for biosimilar substitution to occur:

 - the biosimilar has been designated by the Food and Drug Administration as interchangeable with the prescribed biologic for the specified indicated use;

 - the biosimilar has a unique nonproprietary name to eliminate confusion, to allow providers to accurately track the therapeutic agent in a patient's permanent record, and to allow for the collection of adverse event information;

 - the biosimilar product follows the same route of administration and dosage form as the reference product;

 - the pharmacist notifies the prescriber in writing or electronic communication of the intention to substitute within 48 hours of the substitution;